dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 build an image from the modified Dockerfile.

-So the more efficient and better way to do it is to use this unmodified example Docekrfile as our base image for the new image that requires TLS support.
+So the more efficient and better way to do it is to use this unmodified example Docekrfile as our base image for the new image that requires HTTPS support.

-In that way the build process is relatively short for the other project.
+In that way the build process is relatively short for the other project, because the process installing Apache has to occur only once.

+The fifth line is just there to tell who is the maintainer of the image.
+This metadata will be directly stored on the image and can be queried any time.

+On line eight, eleven and fourteen, we can see a RUN instruction, which is the most common instruction in a Dockerfile.
+RUN instruction executes a command and commits the change to filesystem back into your image.

 One important and very useful property of Dockerfile that you should be aware of is that every instruction in your Dockerfile is by default cached.